What is Masters in Business Analytics?

 Data scientists create a visual representation of data and generate actionable information from data and a Business Analyst makes use of this information to generate insights about the business and create strategies to solve business-related problems.

-Data Scientist focused On Technology: If you are less interested towards numbers and statistics then you should go for the technical aspect of business analytics.
+Data Scientist focused On Technology: If you are less interested in numbers and statistics then you should go for the technical aspect of business analytics.
 Here you will work with databases, coding, high-performance computing and parallel processing, and machine learning.

 Data Scientist focused On Analysis: If you are more interested in the analytical side of the domain then your work would be creating complex data models and simulations in a big data environment.